davaya/jadn2/docs/im-summary.md

 The semantics of a coordinate is the same across all processing environments with no dependence on programming language or coding techniques.
-A designer uses an information modeling language to express coordinate semantics by defining datatypes, for example:
+A designer uses an information modeling language to express coordinate semantics by defining a datatype, for example:
 ```
 Coordinate = Record
     1 latitude     Latitude